Cases on appeal

 implied term | injunction | firing and rehiring

 In USDAW and others v Tesco Stores Ltd EWHC 201 (QB), the High Court implied a term into the employment contract that prevented Tesco from exercising its right to terminate the contract on notice for the purpose of removing or diminishing the right of employees to enhanced "retained" pay.
 The High Court granted an injunction stopping Tesco from firing and rehiring employees with this contractual pay protection.

 Tesco is appealing the High Court's decision.
-The Court of Appeal is due to hear the appeal on 9 June 2022.
+The Court of Appeal heard the appeal on 9 June 2022.